EnderCelik0/Tasks-List-Mini-Project/README.md

 Tasks-List-Mini-Project

-This is a mini project with build by vanilla JavaScript.
+-This is a mini project with build by vanilla JavaScript.
-This project contains DOM manipulation and LocalStorage.
+-This project contains DOM manipulation and LocalStorage.
-You can add a task on the list (they stored in your LocalStorage).
+-You can add a task on the list (they stored in your LocalStorage).
-You can remove a task from the list.
+-You can remove a task from the list.
-You can clear all tasks at once with one button(and they goes away LocalStorage too).
+Y-ou can clear all tasks at once with one button(and they goes away LocalStorage too).